 16. Let’s Meat

-Let’s Meat is among the list of new restaurant in Charlotte.
+Let’s Meat is among the list of new restaurants in Charlotte.
 It offers an immersive, hands-on dining experience where you can cook your own food using burners that are built-in on the tables.

 The menu includes savory dishes like P3 garlic pork belly and B3 bulgogi.